-In order to achieve a more cost-effective service delivery, a zero-based budget development methodology was used.
+In order to achieve a more cost-effective service delivery, budget development а zero-based methodology was used.
 The objective was to redirect effort and funds from lower priorities to higher priorities, improve efficiency, effectiveness, and reduce spending.
-The process would also assist in developing a clear and concise long-term financial perspective that identified the County's current/projected programs/service levels and financial condition.
+The process would also assist in developing a clear and concise long-term financial perspective that County's current/projected identified the programs/service levels and financial condition.